 Enterprise Resource Planning

-In contrast to existing ERP and best-of-breed software that requires complex customization and integration, Simparel's Unified Global ERP Solution is an industry-specific apparel ERP software solution that spans a wide range of traditional apparel software categories, representing a new, unified software model.
-The unified model approach encompasses all of the business processes that go into the apparel manufacturing process, including: Product Lifecycle Management (PLM), Supply Chain Management (SCM), Warehouse Management (WMS), Sales Order Management (SOM), Enterprise Resource Planning (ERP), Electronic Data Interchange (EDI), Manufacturing and Material Resource Planning (MRP), and Financial Resource Management (FIN).
+In contrast to existing ERP and best-of-breed software that requires complex customization and integration, Simparel is an industry-specific apparel ERP software solution that spans a wide range of traditional apparel software categories, representing a new, unified software model.
+This approach encompasses all of the business processes that go into the apparel manufacturing process, including: Product Lifecycle Management (PLM), Supply Chain Management (SCM), Warehouse Management (WMS), Sales Order Management (SOM), Enterprise Resource Planning (ERP), Electronic Data Interchange (EDI), Manufacturing and Material Resource Planning (MRP), and Financial Resource Management (FIN).

-Simparel's Unified Global ERP Software Solution provides best practice processes and a single point of accountability, promoting fast implementation, a rapid return on investment and low total cost of ownership.
+Simparel's Concept-to-Consumer Solution provides best practice processes and a single point of accountability, promoting fast implementation, a rapid return on investment and low total cost of ownership.

 "The core objective of this ERP project was to select a single solution that had the depth and functionality to support all our key business processes.
 Our current situation consists of a variety of ‘best of breed’ solutions that makes managing data and overall communication difficult.
 We needed a single solution that could bridge the gap, and Simparel is the solution," says Paul Cuthbertson, Chief Operating Officer for MindsInSync.